kaleabd/ethiopian-airlines/Readme.md

 # Ethiopian Airlines Homepage Redesign

 This project is a redesigned version of the Ethiopian Airlines homepage, implemented using Framer Motion, React, TypeScript, and Tailwind CSS.
-It includes a search flight function to make it easier for users to find and book their flights.
+It includes a search flight function to make it easier for users to find and book their flights with best user experience.

 ## Getting Started